Home

-My previous positions include Associate Research Scientist (2022-2023) and Hutchinson Postdoctoral Fellow (2020-2022) at Yale University, and Junior Fellow in the Harvard Society of Fellows (2016-2020).
-I completed my PhD in Oceanography in 2016 at Scripps Institution of Oceanography.
+Academic Positions and Education History: My previous positions include Associate Research Scientist (2022-2023) and Hutchinson Postdoctoral Fellow (2020-2022) at Yale University, hosted by Celli Hull, and Junior Fellow in the Harvard Society of Fellows (2016-2020).
+I completed my PhD in Oceanography in 2016 at Scripps Institution of Oceanography, under the guidance of my fantastic advisor, Dick Norris.

 You can contact me at esibert [at] whoi [dot] edu